The Feather River Hospital Rural Health Clinic in Paradise, California, was sadly lost in the 2018 Camp Fire.

 NV5 provided the following periodic observation and testing services: field density testing of native soil subgrades, engineered fill, trench backfill, pavement subgrades, and aggregate base; laboratory testing of soil samples for classification and maximum dry density evaluations (compaction curves); continuous special inspection and testing during casting of concrete for the foundation (at moment frame bolts) and slab-on-grade as required; special inspection of reinforced concrete including mix design review, batch plant inspection and sampling and testing fresh concrete; slump, air content, unit weight for light weight concrete and temperature measurements; structural steel special inspection; and special inspection and testing of spray-applied fireproofing.

-We also prepared daily field reports to document the following observations made during each of our site visits: weather conditions; earthwork contractor’s work activities, work progress, completed work products, equipment used, and personnel; and construction quality assurance compaction testing.
+We also prepared daily field reports to document the following observations made during each of our site visits: weather conditions; earthwork contractor’s work activities, work progress, completed work products, equipment used, and personnel; and quality assurance compaction testing.